thomasloven/mittsnap/README.md

 ## Installation

-- copy `snapper` to somewhere `root` can run it from, e.g. `/usr/local/bin/
+- copy `mittsnap` to somewhere `root` can run it from, e.g. `/usr/local/bin/
-- copy `snapper.conf.sh` to `/etc/snapper.conf.sh`
+- copy `mittsnap.conf.sh` to `/etc/mittsnap.conf.sh`
 - create a directory `/backup` for the backups

 ## How it works
-Snapper works with a rotating backup scheme.
-A new daily backup is started with `snapper daily`.
+Mittsnap works with a rotating backup scheme.
+A new daily backup is started with `mittsnap daily`.
 By default 7 daily backups are retained, and any beyond that are removed.

-When running `snapper weekly`, the oldest daily backup is copied to a weekly backup (only if 7 daily backups exist).
+When running `mittsnap weekly`, the oldest daily backup is copied to a weekly backup (only if 7 daily backups exist).
 By default 4 weekly backups are retained.

-When running `snapper monthly` the oldest weekly backup is copied to a monthly backup.
+When running `mittsnap monthly` the oldest weekly backup is copied to a monthly backup.
 By default 120 monthly backups are retained.

 A new daily backup is created like this:
 - Backups of btrfs subvolumes are snapshotted into `daily.0/`.